programminghistorian/jekyll/en/lessons/finding-places-world-historical-gazetteer.md

 Please note that the sample data and context of this lesson constitute an example of multilingual digital humanities.
 The memoir texts are in German, while the list of place names represent German transliterations of Russian names for places across the former Soviet Union circa 1941-56.

 ## 2. Historical example
 This lesson applies co-author Susan Grunewald's research and serves to demonstrate how her practical methods can be beneficial to historians.
 Grunewald mapped forced labor camps where German Prisoners of War (POWs) were held in the former Soviet Union during and after the Second World War.
 Her maps have been used to argue that contrary to popular memory, German POWs in the Soviet Union were sent more commonly to industrial and reconstruction projects in Western Russia rather than Siberia.
-Grunewald’s research went onto investigate whether POW memoirs gave a misrepresentation of Siberian captivity, which could have helped to create or promulgate this popular memory.
+Grunewald’s research went on to investigate whether POW memoirs gave a misrepresentation of Siberian captivity, which could have helped to create or promulgate this popular memory.

 In this lesson, we will use a list of camp names to identify mentions of particular camps and their locations in POW memoirs.
 This data can then be mapped to demonstrate [Grunswald’s thesis](https://perma.cc/XBE9-VNDT) that not all direct mentions of places in POW memoirs were in Siberia.